-A Simple Guide to Write Offs for Small Businesses (2018 Edition)
+A Simple Guide to Small Business Write Offs

 Business write offs are deductions from a business’s earnings.
-For income tax purposes, write offs are business expenses that are subtracted from revenue to find total taxable revenue.
-For example, a freelance interior designer can claim car mileage as a tax deduction since she needs to travel to meet clients.
+For income tax purposes, write offs are business expenses that get subtracted from revenue to find your total taxable revenue.
+For example, a freelance interior designer can claim car mileage as a tax deduction since they travel to meet with clients.